 The EC Section 8263(b)(1) specifies that the first priority for enrollment must be families with children who are receiving child protective services, or children who are at risk of abuse, neglect, or exploitation.
-For programs other than the California State Preschool Program (CSPP), second priority for enrollment goes to income-eligible families, whose income is at or below 85 percent of the SMI, in income ranking order, with families with the lowest gross monthly income receiving the highest priority.
+For programs other than the CSPP, second priority for enrollment goes to income-eligible families, whose income is at or below 85 percent of the SMI, in income ranking order, with families with the lowest gross monthly income receiving the highest priority.

 For agencies offering CSPP, after all children who are receiving child protective services, or children who are at risk of abuse, neglect, or exploitation are enrolled, families shall be enrolled following Sections 18130.1 and 18130.2 of the CSPP Implementation Guidance included in MB 21-04, and use the Income Ranking Table when enrollment priority is based on income ranking.